 In 2018, daily world oil production amounts to around 92 million barrels per day, increasing slightly 0.7% from previous year.

-Here are the world top ten oil producers according to the US Energy Information Administration (EIA):
+Here are the world top ten oil producers according to the US Energy Information Administration (EIA) in 2017:

 USA – 15.6 Million barrels of oil per day

 Saudi Arabia – 12.1 Million BOPD

 Russia – 11.2 Million BOPD

 The USA is the largest oil producer in the world in 2017.
 The production of crude oil in the USA is expected to increase into 2019.
 The USA is also the world’s largest consumer of oil.
 Its daily oil consumption in 2019 is projected to increase by 340,000 barrels to 20.65 million barrels, according to EIA.

 EIA reported on 21 December 2018 United States produced a total of 16.3 million barrels per day of crude oil and natural gas liquids in November 2018.
 This total production consists of 11.7 million BPD of crude oil and 4.6 BPD of natural gas liquids or NGL.

 Saudi Arabia, on the other hand, is the largest oil exporting country.
 As the most well-known and influential oil producer, it has 260 billion barrels of oil reserves, which is about 22% of the world’s oil reserves.